Support during a lived experience opportunity

-For people with lived experience, participation can sometimes be stressful or distressing – especially if you're asking them to share personal stories.
-It's essential to be clear about what support is available throughout: before, during, and after participating.
+For people with lived experience of mental health problems, participation can sometimes be stressful or distressing.
+Especially if you're asking them to share personal stories.
+It's essential to be clear about what support is available before, during, and after participating.

 Some people may have additional and particular support needs.
-For example, a blind or partially sighted person might need large-print paperwork, information in other formats, or a carer or personal assistant in attendance.
-It's essential to ask people if they have any additional needs or require reasonable support to participate.
+For example, a blind or partially sighted person might need large-print paperwork, information in other formats, or a carer or personal assistant.
+It's essential to ask people if they have any additional needs or need reasonable support to participate.

-Most importantly, be clear from the outset about what support you can and cannot provide, thus enabling people to find alternative sources of support if necessary and to make an informed decision about whether it's the right time for them to be involved at all.
-Perhaps there are other ways they can influence or participate, such as attending a focus group or completing a survey.
-These can be less intrusive and have as strong an impact.
+Be clear from the outset about what support you can and can't provide.
+This will help people to find other sources of support if needed.
+And it'll help them make an informed decision about whether it's the right time for them to be involved at all.

-Nikki explains her journey working with Mind and the now-defunct Time to Change, the support she received and the benefits she has experienced.
+In the video below, Nikki explains her journey working with Mind and Time to Change.
+She talks about the support she had and the benefits she felt.

 "It's very easy for an organisation to give you many opportunities, but it's not easy for an organisation to support you through those opportunities and see you out the other side."

-Training can be an excellent opportunity for participants – both for the project's good and for their personal development – but be clear about how much of a commitment the training is likely to be and whether you can pay expenses for them to attend.
+Training can be an excellent opportunity for participants – both for the project and for their personal development.
+Be clear about how much of a commitment the training is likely to be, and whether you can pay expenses for them to go.

-It's also important to communicate whether training is a prerequisite for taking part.
-For example, will people need to attend an induction before speaking at an event?
+It's also important to tell them whether they have to do training in order to take part.
+For example, will people need to go to an induction before speaking at an event?

 Training isn't always essential.
 You wouldn't be expected to go to training before going to a focus group, completing a survey, or joining a service-based forum.